-Secondly, caffeine also causes spikes in your blood sugar that feed the Candida overgrowth.
+Secondly, caffeine can cause spikes in your blood sugar that feed the Candida overgrowth.
 A 2008 study found that caffeine increased glucose levels in the blood by as much as eight percent.
 And this effect was even more pronounced after meals.
 As you know, sugar is the one thing that you really need to avoid on the Candida Diet – it feeds the yeast in your gut and contributes to Candida overgrowth.

 So what are the alternatives?